Service + Area

 • Shop building construction scope planned around steel, shell, and site-readiness sequencing for efficient delivery.

-• This tier 2 line is coordinated in Carthage with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Carthage with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 • Shop Buildings in Carthage is often planned alongside Metal Building Construction, Warehouse Construction, and Steel Erection when scope boundaries, sequencing, or handoffs overlap.